charmbracelet/.github/profile/README.md

 Our first two projects were [Glow][glow] and [Glamour][glamour].
 When we thought about modern product development one thing we felt was lacking when building command line apps was the separation of concerns between structure and style.
-Here's what we've built in chronological order.
+Here's what we've built.

 ### Markdown rendering

 [Glamour][glamour] gives you stylesheet-based markdown rendering for your CLI apps.

 <p>
     <img src="https://github.com/charmbracelet/glamour/raw/master/examples/helloworld/helloworld.png" width="600" alt="Glamour Example">
 </p>

-### Textual User Interfaces
+### Textual User Interface

 [Bubble Tea][bubbletea] is a TUI framework for Go based on the Elm architecture.